nrwl/nx/docs/shared/migration/adding-to-existing-project.md

 npx nx@latest init
 ```

-This will

-- detect the tools you are using and ask if you want to install plugins for them
-- ask you if you want Nx to be used in your package.json scripts
-- ask you if you want to enable remote caching

-This process generates an `nx.json` based on your answers during the setup process.
+This will set up Nx for you - updating the `package.json` file and creating a new `nx.json` file with Nx configuration based on your answers during the set up process.
+The set up process will suggest installing Nx plugins that might be useful based on your existing repository.
 The example below is using the `@nx/eslint` and `@nx/next` plugins to run ESLint and Next tasks with Nx:

 ```json {% fileName="nx.json" %}
 {